State Tax Tips for Senior Citizens

 Exemptions are reduced by $1,000 for every additional $1,000 of adjusted gross income over the maximum exemption amounts.

 * If your social security benefits are not subject to federal income tax, they are, likewise, not subject to Connecticut income tax.
 However, if you receive social security benefits that are taxable for federal income tax purposes, you may be able to reduce the portion of those benefits that are taxable for Connecticut income tax purposes.
-Connecticut income taxation of social security benefits for taxable years 1994 and thereafter is limited to 50% of benefits received even if a greater percentage of the benefits is taxable for federal income tax purposes.
+Connecticut income taxation of social security benefits is limited to 50% of benefits received, even if a greater percentage of the benefits is taxable for federal income tax purposes.

 Certain income is not subject to Connecticut income tax.
 Interest from U.S. government obligations such as U.S. Savings Bonds or Treasury Notes and interest from State of Connecticut bonds or Connecticut municipal bonds are exempt from Connecticut income tax.
-If a person, age 55 or older, elects the one-time federal exclusion of up to $125,000 in gain from the sale of a principal residence, the same amount of gain is also exempt from Connecticut income tax.
+If a person age 55 or older elects the one-time federal income tax exclusion of up to $125,000 in gain from the sale of a principal residence, the same amount of gain is also exempt from Connecticut income tax.
+Nonresidents of Connecticut are not subject to tax on income from pension plans even if the individual was previously a Connecticut resident or a nonresident who was employed in Connecticut.

 INCOME TAX FILING REQUIREMENTS:

 Estimated Tax Returns: If you expect to owe more than $200 in Connecticut income tax for the entire year, after subtracting Connecticut income tax withheld from wages or pension income, you should be making estimated tax payments using Form CT-1040ES, Individual Estimated Income Tax Payment Coupon.
-The estimated payments are generally made in four installments: April 15, June 15, September 15 and January 15.
-(Fiscal Year Filers: follow federal filing dates.)
+The estimated payments are generally made in four installments: April 15, June 15, September 15, and January 15.

-If you are receiving a pension, you may be able to have Connecticut income tax withheld from your pension payments.
+If you are a resident who is receiving a pension, you may be able to have Connecticut income tax withheld from your pension payments.
 Contact your pension payer and ask for Form CT-W4P, Withholding Certificate for Pension or Annuity Payments, if you would like Connecticut income tax withheld from your payments.
-Retired federal civil service employees should complete Form CT-W4CS, Request to Withhold Income Tax From Civil Service Annuity, available from this Department, to initiate withholding from their civil service annuities.
+Retired federal civil service employees should complete Form CT-W4CS, Request to Withhold Income Tax From Civil Service Annuity, available from the DRS Forms Unit, to initiate withholding from their civil service annuities.

-Tax Return: The Connecticut income tax return is due on or before April 15 for the preceding taxable year.
+Income Tax Return: The Connecticut income tax return for calendar year filers is due on or before April 15 for the preceding taxable year.
+You may be required to file an income tax return even if you do not owe any tax.
+Information on filing requirements is included in all Connecticut income tax instruction booklets.

-SALES TAX: Although there are no special exemptions from the sales tax for senior citizens, many items and services are not taxed.
+SALES TAX: Although there are no special exemptions from the sales tax for senior citizens, many items and services are not subject to the sales or use tax.

 Some examples of nontaxable items and services are: